 An Overview of the California Energy Commission

 The Energy Resources Conservation and Development Commission (the formal name for the Energy Commission) was established by the Legislature in 1974 to address the energy challenges facing the state.
-Created by the Warren-Alquist State Energy Resources Conservation and Development Act (normally called the Warren-Alquist Act and which was signed into law by then-Governor Ronald Reagan), the Energy Commission is the state's principal energy policy and planning organization.
+Created by the Warren-Alquist State Energy Resources Conservation and Development Act (normally called the Warren-Alquist Act), the Energy Commission is the state's principal energy policy and planning organization.
 Since 1974, successive administrations with bipartisan legislative support have enacted more than 100 separate laws to assist the Commission in implementing state energy policy.

 The Governor appoints the five members of the Commission to staggered five-year terms and selects a chair and vice chair from among the members every two years.
 The appointments require Senate approval.
 By law, one commission member must be selected from the public at large.
 The remaining commissioners represent the fields of engineering / physical science, economics, environmental protection, and law.